HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 And Two Translations of the Essays

-For some of Montaigne’s contemporaries and some of those who read his book in the centuries that followed its publication, the author of the Essays had shared too much of himself.
-He had written about his private life the way a gentleman should not, showing himself as an ordinary man, discussing his body, his sexuality, his fears, his flaws openly.
+For some of Montaigne’s contemporaries and some readers of his book in the centuries following its publication, the author of the Essays had shared too much of himself.
+He had written about his private life in ways a gentleman should not, presenting himself as an ordinary man and openly discussing his body, sexuality, fears, and flaws.

-Of course, for others, his attempt at an honest self-portrait was what made the Essays such a new and compelling kind of book.
+Of course, his unconventional attempt at an honest self-portrait was also what made the Essays such a new and compelling kind of book.
 It contributed to making it a classic.

-If it weren’t for the Essays, however, and irrespective of its critics’ opinions of it, Montaigne would likely be unknown to most of us.
-He was, after all, an unremarkable magistrate and only a minor country aristocrat with limited involvement in national affairs.
+Yet, if it weren’t for the Essays, Montaigne would likely be unknown to most of us.
+He was, after all, an unremarkable magistrate and a minor country aristocrat with limited involvement in national affairs.
 Only some of his letters survived and few official documents — reports for and from the Parlement of Bordeaux, some family papers, other miscellany — bear his name.
-His travel journal to Italy lay in a chest, unread, for nearly two hundred years.
+His travel journal to Italy lay unread in a chest for nearly two hundred years.

-Yet, from this and other sources (and from the Essays, of course) historians, literary scholars, and others have been able to put together their own portraits of Montaigne.
-They have emphasized aspects of his life that drew them to him.
-They have offered their own reading of the stories Montaigne told about himself.
-We picked four of those biographies — each very different from each other but all accessible — to provide context and perspective on the life of the author of the Essays.
+Yet, from these sources and the Essays, historians, literary scholars, and others have been able to construct their own portraits of Montaigne.
+They have emphasized aspects of his life that drew them to him and offered their own interpretations of the stories Montaigne told about himself.
+We have selected four biographies — each very different but all accessible — to provide context and perspective on the life of the author of the Essays.

 Cover of Sarah Bakewell’s How to Live or A Life of Montaigne in One Question and Twenty Attemps at an Answer